Avenues to Compromise

 Although a full discussion of cross-site scripting and SQL injection is outside the scope of this document, the Open Web Application Security Project (OWASP) publishes a top 10 list with in-depth discussion of the vulnerabilities and countermeasures.

 Regardless of the investment in infrastructure security, if poorly designed and written applications are deployed within that infrastructure, the environment is made vulnerable to attacks.
-Even well-secured infrastructures often cannot provide effective countermeasures to these application attacks.
+Even well-secured infrastructures often can't provide effective countermeasures to these application attacks.
 Compounding the problem, poorly designed applications may require that service accounts be granted excessive permissions for the application to function.

 Some organizations place the full cost of fixing a security issue in production code above $10,000 per issue, and applications developed without an effective SDL can average more than ten high-severity issues per 100,000 lines of code.
 In large applications, the costs escalate quickly.
 By contrast, many companies set a benchmark of less than one issue per 100,000 lines of code at the final code review stage of the SDL, and aim for zero issues in high-risk applications in production.